mongodb/mongodb-enterprise-kubernetes/openshift-install.md

 # ...

 spec:
+  imagePullSecrets:
-  imagePullSecrets: openshift-pull-secrets  # this is where the name of the Secret goes ...
+  - name: openshift-pull-secrets  # this is where the name of the Secret goes ...
   containers:
   - name: enterprise-operator